Points of Interest: What to See and Places to Visit in Kerala

 Neyyar Wildlife Sanctuary

 Home to more than a hundred fauna species, the Neyyar Wildlife Sanctuary is a pleasant surprise for the animal lovers.
 Asian elephant, Slender Loris, Leopards, Tigers, Travancore Tortoise, King Cobra are just a few of the names that can be quickly recalled from memory.
 A separate lion safari park and a crocodile breeding center makes the Neyyar Wildlife Sanctuary one of the best Kerala tourist attractions.
 Well, the sanctuary has more to offer than just wild animals.
 Part of the sanctuary is the Neyyar Dam, which has a breathtaking picturesque setting.
-It is irresistible for picnic lovers and the bluest of the blue lakes formed by the dam standing atop Neyyar River is perhaps the best attraction of all.
+It is irresistible for picnic lovers and the bluest of the blue lakes formed by the dam standing atop Neyyar River is perhaps the best attraction and one of the must visit Kerala destinations of all.

 Whether one accepts it or not, Kerala travel is absolutely meaningless without visiting the world famous Kovalam beach.
 One deciding to travel to Kerala should invariably put Kovalam Beach on the itinerary.
+One of the popular tourist places in Kerala.
 Three crescent beaches adjacent to one another have been attracting global tourists since 1930s.
 The beautiful calm waters can be attributed the massive rocky promontory.
 When it comes to offerings, Kovalam Beach has absolutely no scarcity.
-From Ayurvedic massages to sunbathing and swimming, from catamaran cruising to multitude of shopping zones, the beach has almost everything to offer to the beach-goers.
+From Ayurvedic massages. to sunbathing and swimming, from catamaran cruising to multitude of shopping zones, the beach has almost everything to offer to the beach-goers.
 The unusually fast tropical sun blesses people with faint coppery tan within minutes, making sunbathing the most sought-after activity.

 It is not really possible to list all the places to visit in Kerala.
 Each of the 14 districts of Kerala has some of the other treasure to offer.
 Kerala alone dictates a month-long tour if every hidden gem is to be discovered.
 But, if time and budget pose serious constraints, those listed here will give the real taste of Kerala’s diversity.